-On Exporters, the Export table (ipfixExportTable) can be used to support features like failover, load-balancing, duplicate export to several Collectors, etc. The table has three indexes that link an entry with:
+On Exporters, the Export table (ipfixExportTable) can be used to support features like failover, load-balancing, duplicate export to several Collectors, etc. The table has three indexes that link an entry with

-- o the Metering Process table (ipfixMeteringProcessCacheId, see below) - o and the Transport Session table (ipfixTransportSessionIndex).
+- o the Metering Process table (ipfixMeteringProcessCacheId; see below) and - o the Transport Session table (ipfixTransportSessionIndex).

 Those entries with the same ipfixExportIndex and the same ipfixMeteringProcessCacheId define a Transport Session group.
 The member type for each group member describes its functionality.
-All Transport Sessions referenced in this table MUST have the ipfixTransportSessionDeviceMode exporting(1).
+All Transport Sessions referenced in this table MUST have a ipfixTransportSessionDeviceMode value of exporting(1).

-If the Exporter does not use Transport Session grouping, then each ipfixExportIndex contains a single ipfixMeteringProcessCacheId, and thus a singe Transport Session (ipfixTransportSessionIndex) and this session MUST have the member type primary(1).
+If the Exporter does not use Transport Session grouping, then each ipfixExportIndex contains a single ipfixMeteringProcessCacheId, and thus a single Transport Session (ipfixTransportSessionIndex); this session MUST have a member type value of primary(1).

-For failover, a Transport Session group can contain one Transport Session with member type "primary" and several Transport Sessions with type secondary(2).
+For failover, a Transport Session group can contain one Transport Session with member type primary(1) and several Transport Sessions with type secondary(2).
 Entries with other member types are not allowed for that type of group.
-For load-balancing or parallel export, all Transport Sessions in the group MUST have the same member type, either loadBalancing(4) or parallel(3).
+For load-balancing or parallel export, all Transport Sessions in the group MUST have the same member type -- either loadBalancing(4) or parallel(3).